RichiH/modbus_exporter/README.md

 ## Systemd service

 You can create a systemd service if you want to run modbus exporter as a service in the background.
-Start by creating a modbus_exporter system account (on Debian)
+Start by creating a modbus_exporter system account (example on Debian)

 ```shell
 useradd -r modbus_exporter